Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Network modeling

 \subsection{Model L-L. Local information, Local decision making.}

-The first model was inspired by the simplest hypothesis of all, so simple that could be regarded as a ``null-hypothesis'': Sites individually competed to gain the largest portion of resources (\ie connection length).
+The first model was inspired by the simplest hypothesis of all, so simple that it could be regarded as a ``null-hypothesis'': Sites individually competed to gain the largest portion of resources (\ie connection length).
 The basic idea is that any settlement that had the opportunity to collect the means to build a new connection, did it, thus decreasing the chances of doing the same for other settlements.
-Since we were not interested in modelling the details of such a competitive process -- rather, we wanted to study the effect of competition as an abstract mechanism -- we let the chance to determine who won and who lost.
+Since we were not interested in modelling the details of such a competitive process -- rather, we wanted to study the effect of competition as an abstract mechanism -- we let chance determine who won and who lost.
 Random selection of the nodes that are going to create a new connection is the most simple way to simulate the output of a competition whose dynamics are unknown.
-Thus, nodes that were more successful -- that is, those extracted more often than others -- were able to gather a larger amount of resources.
+Thus, nodes that were more successful -- that is, those that were selected more often than others -- were able to gather a larger amount of resources.

 Concerning the choice of the new connection that a selected node decided to build, we imagined that nodes had only local information, \ie they knew where the closest settlements were located and whether they were directly connected to them.
-Therefore, in formal terms, model L-L takes two steps to establish a link:

-\begin{enumerate} \item A node $i$ is drawn at random from the total population. \item A link between $i$ and its closest neighbor $j^*$ (not already connected to $i$) is created, regardless whether there was an already existing path connecting them through other settlements. \end{enumerate}

-We start with a set of isolated nodes (no links at all), then steps 1 and 2 are repeated until the sum of all the link lengths reached that of the empirical system.
+Therefore, in formal terms, model L-L takes two steps to establish a link: \begin{enumerate} \item A node $i$ is drawn at random from the total population. \item A link between $i$ and its closest neighbor $j^*$ (not already connected to $i$) is created, regardless whether there was an already existing path connecting them through other settlements. \end{enumerate} We start with a set of isolated nodes (no links at all), then steps 1 and 2 are repeated until the sum of all the link lengths reached that of the empirical system. \footnote{Interestingly, our model L-L can be seen as a stochastic version of the networks generated for proximal point analysis, in the sense that in both cases nodes create links with those that are geographically near.
+The main difference is that in the case of model L-L the amount of neighbors that can be connected is not fixed, but fluctuates from node to node.}

 Running this model many times, we created a huge number of networks.
 Potentially, we generated all the networks compatible with our hypothesis of competing settlements provided only with local information.